 With a Bank of America HELOC, there are no application fees, no closing costs and no annual fee.
 There are also no fees if you choose to convert to a fixed-rate loan.

-If you you’re a Preferred Rewards client, you will receive a discount ranging from 0.125 percent to 0.375 percent depending on your tier.
-Check out their website or speak to a Preferred Rewards specialist to learn more about this program and whether or not you qualify.
+If you’re a Preferred Rewards client, you will receive a discount ranging from 0.125 percent to 0.375 percent depending on your tier.
+Check out the Bank of America website or speak to a Preferred Rewards specialist to learn more about this program and whether or not you qualify.

-All loans are subject to approval and your APR will depend on your credit score, loan amount, work history, monthly income and monthly debts, property value and property location.
+All loans are subject to approval, and your APR will depend on your credit score, loan amount, work history, monthly income and monthly debts, property value and property location.

-How to apply
+How to get started

-You can apply for a Bank of America HELOC using their online application.
+You can apply for a Bank of America HELOC using the bank’s online application.
 The whole process should take about 15 minutes.
 After answering initial questions, you will be shown how to upload any required documents and how to check on the status of your loan application.